kai-niemi/burp-a-bet/README.md

     bin/kafka-server-start.sh -daemon config/server.properties

-To tail some topic, in this case `registration`:

-    bin/kafka-console-consumer.sh --topic registration --from-beginning --bootstrap-server localhost:9092 --property print.key=true

 ### Start Services

 Burp-a-bet provides both built-in command line shells and REST (hypermedia driven) API endpoints in each service.
 The shell is used for demo purposes to initiate the different journeys.
 The REST APIs are for observability and for command completion in the shells.

-Start the services in three separate shell sessions:
+Start the services in three separate shell sessions (order does not matter):

 Terminal 1: